 I’m joining a group of friends for a Fabulous Fall Garden Blog Hop.
 If you are stopping over from Stacy of Bricks ‘N Blooms, who by the way is our fabulous blog hop host, welcome!
 Did you fall in love with her autumn garden like I did?
-Hopefully I can inspire you with a few of my own seasonal garden views.
+Hopefully, I can inspire you with a few of my own seasonal garden views.

 Affiliate links are used for your convenience.
 Read my full disclosure here.

-I took a long boat trip from mid September to the first part of October.
+I took a long boat trip from mid-September to the first part of October.
 I’ve gotta tell you, I was REALLY nervous about coming home after 18 days of vacation.
 I had no idea what the state of my garden would be.
 But, I was pleasantly surprised by how many flowers were still blooming this month.

 Fall Containers and Pumpkins

-I didn’t realize it until the fall flowers started blooming, but I had very few purple blooms in the summer garden, so I get really excited when the purple hues of the asters, pansies and ornamental cabbages come into play.
+I didn’t realize it until the fall flowers started blooming, but I had very few purple blooms in the summer garden, so I get really excited when the purple hues of the asters, pansies, and ornamental cabbages come into play.

-You can’t have a fall garden without ornamental cabbages, pumpkins, mums and pansies, can you?
-Well you probably can, but they will make it so much prettier!
+You can’t have a fall garden without ornamental cabbages, pumpkins, mums, and pansies, can you?
+Well, you probably can, but they will make it so much prettier!

 Confession…I didn’t actually plant the flowers in the container yet.
-They were just propped up in place with some cute little pumpkins for a photo opportunity.
+They were just propped up in a place with some cute little pumpkins for a photo opportunity.